-

 Team Parent

-Think of the Manager as the head coach of the team and the Team Parent as the administrator.
-While the Manager sets the tone on the field, Team Parents set the tone for the volunteers and spectators.
-To build camaraderie, Team Parents should always approach volunteering with a positive attitude and work to make every family feel included.
+While the Manager sets the tone on the field, Team parents set the tone for the volunteers and other parents.
+To build camaraderie, team parents should always approach volunteering with a positive attitude and work to make every family feel included.
+Team parents do the day-to-day organization of the team so the head coach can focus on the kids.

-Team Parents are responsible for coordinating Team Roles volunteers, managing the team’s communication on SportsEngine, hat and jersey personalization, printing team banners, assigning snacks (optional), and organizing off-field activities such as the end-of-year party.
-In essence, Team Parents do the day-to-day organization of the team so the Manager can focus on the kids.
+Team parents are responsible for coordinating team roles volunteers, managing the team’s communication, hat personalization, printing team banners, assigning snacks (optional), and organizing off-field activities such as an end-of-season party.

 Practice Parent